-Reduce the absolute amount of waste that is produced from college staff offices.

-• Make full use of all recycling facilities provided by Municipality and private suppliers, including glass, cans, white, colored and the way of the paper, plastic bottles, batteries, printer cartridges, cardboard and furniture.
+- Reduce the absolute amount of waste that is produced from college staff offices. - Make full use of all recycling facilities provided by Municipality and private suppliers, including glass, cans, white, colored and while paper, plastic bottles, batteries, printer cartridges, cardboard and furniture.